LGBTQ+ Youth and Homelessness

-Covenant House, the largest provider of services to young people facing homelessness and survivors of human trafficking in the Americas, is committed to ensuring that all of our houses across our movement are welcoming, affirming, and safe for young people who identify as lesbian, gay, bisexual, transgender, queer, or questioning.
+Covenant House, the largest provider of services to young people facing homelessness and survivors of human trafficking in the Americas, is committed to ensuring that all of our houses across our movement are welcoming, affirming, and safe for young people who identify as LGBTQ+.

 That’s because LGBTQ+ youth experience a much higher risk of homelessness than their peers, and, once on the street, they face additional hardships because of stigma and discrimination.
-This is the reality for LGBTQ+ youth across the six countries where Covenant House works: the United States, Guatemala, Honduras, Mexico, Nicaragua, and Canada.
+This is the reality for LGBTQ+ youth across the six countries where Covenant House works: the United States, Canada, Guatemala, Honduras, Mexico, and Nicaragua.

 In the United States, LGBTQ+ youth are more than twice as likely to experience homelessness as their non-LGBTQ+ peers.
 And, while LGBTQ+ youth make up only 7% of the total U.S. youth population, they comprise an astounding 40% of all young people experiencing homelessness in the country, according to one estimate.
-Youth like Edgar, in the video on this page, who experienced family rejection and found himself alone and with nowhere to call home.
+Youth like Rubi, in the video on this page, who experienced family rejection and found community and opportunity at Covenant House New Orleans.

 But not only are LGBTQ+ youth at higher risk of homelessness in the U.S., they also face, among all young people experiencing homelessness, greater risks of "high levels of hardship."
 Hardship includes higher rates of assault, trauma, exchanging sex for basic needs, and early death.
 Black youth who identify as LGBTQ+, particularly young men, experience the highest rates of homelessness.